 - Heightened sense of smell

-- Bloating and constipation due to a surge in progesterone hormone, which slows down the digestion process
+- Bloating and constipation due to a surge in progesteroneiXA female reproductive hormone that plays an important role in menstruation, pregnancy, and breastfeeding. hormone, which slows down the digestion process

 - Changes in taste, such as a strange metallic taste in the mouth